 3. Multiple Renewal Methods

 Imagine if you could only pay your bills by check.
 It would be a hassle to keep your accounts up-to-date, and you’d often pay late.
-Similarly, you don’t want your customer to have to go out of their way to renew.
+Similarly, you don’t want your customers to have to go out of their way to renew.
 Especially if they are on the fence, the added administrative burden would be enough for them to not bother with a renewal.
 Make it hassle-free by offering many ways to renew.

 4. Advance Notice of Expiry